Anatomy Anim Import

-PA_anim_import is designed to work in a similar fashion to Houdini’s KineFX nodes but also deliver the ability to work with multiple characters and multiple animations.
-In addition the node is designed to animate from the rest pose to the start of your animation reducing the need for custom preroll or work with custom preroll if desired.
+This node is designed to work in a similar fashion to Houdini’s KineFX nodes but also deliver the ability to work with multiple characters and multiple animations.
+In addition the node is designed to animate from the rest pose to the start of your animation reducing the need for custom animation ahead of the start frame (also known as preroll) or work with custom preroll if desired.

 Character